-Marijuana is illegal in most U.S. states, including Missouri.
-As with alcohol or controlled substances, a person who chooses to drive while under the influence of marijuana can be charged with a DWI if an officer pulls them over.
-In addition to DWI charges, drivers may also face additional penalties for possession.
+Althrough marijuana has been legalized for recreational by adults in several states, and support is growing, it remains illegal in the state of Missouri.
+As with alcohol or other controlled substances, a person who chooses to drive while under the influence of marijuana can be charged with a DWI if an officer pulls them over.
+In addition to DWI charges, drivers may also face driver's license repercussions and additional charges and penalties for possession.

 With an alcohol-related DWI, drivers are legally permitted to have a blood alcohol concentration (BAC) of less than .08 percent.
 However, when marijuana is involved, any amount of the substance found in the driver’s blood or urine can establish unlawful intoxication (Missouri Statute § 577.010).

 Penalties for marijuana-related DWI vary according to whether the offense is a first or subsequent conviction:

 - First offense: Up to six months in jail, mandatory counseling, and a 30-day mandatory license suspension.

 - Second offense within five years: Five days to one year in jail, 30 days of community service, a fine of up to $1,000, and a two-year license suspension.